mmtrebuchet/bpreveal/doc/text/philosophy.rst

 *   Use only well-established and stable dependencies.
     Don't require specific versions of libraries, and only require packages that are truly essential.
+*   WE DO NOT BREAK USERSPACE!
+    Do not introduce backwards-incompatible changes unless they are necessary.
+    If a configuration format changes, allow both old-style and new-style configurations so that existing code continues to work correctly.

 Coding Standards